powsybl/powsybl-core/docs/simulation/loadflow/configuration.md

 - If using `PROPORTIONAL_TO_LOAD` then the participating elements are the loads.
 The participation factor is computed using the active power $P0$.
 - If using `PROPORTIONAL_TO_CONFORM_LOAD` then the participating elements are the loads which have a conform active power part.
 The participation factor is computed using the [load detail extension](../../grid_model/extensions.md#load-detail), which specifies the variable and the fixed parts of $P0$.
 The slack is distributed only on loads that have a variable part.
 If the extension is not available on a load, the whole $P0$ is considered as a variable.

-Some algorithms may not be supported by all LoadFLow providers or all simulation types.
-If you plan to use it, check the documentation of your LoadFLow provider.
-In the case of OpenLoadFlow there are limitations for sensitivity analysis, see [OpenLoadFlow sensitivity analysis documentation](https://github.com/powsybl/powsybl-open-loadflow/blob/main/docs/sensitivity/sensitivity.md).
+Some algorithms may not be supported by all LoadFlow providers or all simulation types.
+If you plan to use it, check the documentation of your LoadFlow provider.
+In the case of OpenLoadFlow there are limitations for sensitivity analysis, see [OpenLoadFlow sensitivity analysis documentation](inv:powsyblopenloadflow:*:*#sensitivity/sensitivity).

 This default value is `PROPORTIONAL_TO_GENERATION_P_MAX`.